 - 1. Nurse Science Department faculty and staff frequently review existing policies and procedures for updates. - 2.
-Policy updates are heard and approved in the appropriate departmental committee. - 3.
+Policy updates are heard and approved by the appropriate departmental committee. - 3.
 Committee members bring policy updates to faculty meetings for consideration and approval. - 4.
-Student representation on the departmental faculty meetings ensure student input into policy changes. - 5.
-Policy updates are oftentimes time sensitive. - a.
-Policy updates become effective upon notification or with the next iteration of the Nursing Student Handbook. - b.
-Existing policies that positively benefit students from the students' admission handbook will be honored unless the student has an interruption in progress (NSP 04.01). - c.
-If the student has an interruption in progress, they will be subject to the most current policy.
+Student representation at the departmental faculty meetings ensure student input into proposed policy changes. - 5.
+Policy updates are oftentimes time sensitive and become effective become effective either upon notification or with the next iteration of the Nursing Student Handbook.

 Responsible Person Action Nursing Faculty / Staff Identify policy/processes in need of review or identify policy/processes due for regular review.
 Directly refer to committees or discuss at faculty meetings and the policy/process be referred to committee.
-Nursing Departmental Committee(s) Take up the issue and discuss as a part of the work of the committee.
+Nursing Departmental Committee(s) Take up the issue and discuss it as a part of the work of the committee.
 Form recommendation for the faculty body to review and approve.
 Vote on and approve final recommendation to be sent to faculty for consideration.
 Nursing Faculty Receive the policy modification recommendation from the departmental committee(s).
 Place item for discussion on the next departmental faculty meeting.
 Take up the issue and discuss.
 Vote on recommendation and make necessary policy updates.
+Nursing Department Head or Webmaster Post handbook with updated policies to the OSU-OKC Nurse Science website.